 Lyman Lake is one of the few bodies of water in northeastern Arizona with no size restrictions on boats.
 The west end of the lake is buoyed off and restricted as a no wake area (5 mph).
 This allows the angler a chance at a variety of fish without the proximity of speedboats and water-skiers.
 The fishery consists of walleye, channel catfish and largemouth bass.
 The large remainder of the lake is open for all other types of water sports.
 Lyman Lake really comes into its own during the spring, summer, and fall.
 Summer days, with temperature highs in the 80s to low 90s, are perfect for fishing, swimming, leisure boating, water-skiing, hiking or just relaxing.

 Just in time for summer, Slide Rock State Park has made the Travel Channel's list of "10 Top Swimming Holes in the United States."
 Sedona's red rocks form the "ultimate water slide."
 Slide Rock includes a 1/2 mile of Oak Creek that is open for swimming, wading and sliding.
 The world-famous slide that our park is named for is an 80 foot-long slippery chute that is worn into sandstone.
+Pack a picnic and explore the apple orchard and beautiful scenery after your swim, then head back in for seconds.

 Within north central Arizona’s Verde River Valley, Dead Horse Ranch State Park, and the associated section of the Verde River, give anglers a chance to catch a variety of sportfish.
 Largemouth bass, rainbow trout, channel catfish, bluegill, green sunfish, and an occasional crappie live within the cattail lined lagoons at the park.
-Plus, the lagoons are great for paddle boarding or kayaking, and access to the Verde River gives you even more chances to get out on the water to explore.
+Plus, the lagoons are great for canoeing or kayaking, and access to the Verde River gives you even more chances to get out on the water to explore.
 You might even catch sight of birds or wildlife as you float down the river.